grassdog/taskmeister/README.md

 I like the simplicity of t but there are a couple of changes I wanted.

-First: I like to have separate task lists per project.
+First: I like to have separate task lists per project but I want a single shell alias for all of them.
 So I infer the task list name from the current project directory.
 It finds a project directory by walking up from the current directory until it finds a `.git` or `.hg` directory in it.

 Second: I like to have a short list of notes accompanying my tasks.
 You can add notes beneath your task.
 They can be edited via Vim with `taskmeister -e` or